What Are Soft Skills?

 4. Socialize with teammates.

-If it feels appropriate, approach socializing with your teammates with an interest in their lives, as well as a willingness to share about your own.
+If appropriate, approach socializing with your teammates with an interest in their lives and a willingness to share about your own.

 5. Suggest improvements to processes.